 -Seek out preachers you admire and ask them for help.

--Grab a copy of my book That’ll Preach!
-5 Simple Steps to Your Best Sermon Ever
+-Grab copies of my books That’ll Preach!
+5 Simple Steps to Your Best Sermon Ever and Say Something!
+Simple Ways to Make Your Sermons Matter